Texas woman, 82, won’t be charged in Kansas airport clash

 - UW professor got it right on Trump.
 So why is he being ignored? | Danny Westneat

-Bryan told The Associated Press after her arrest that she was exhausted and had forgotten to take her medication before the confrontation.
+Bryan told The Associated Press after her arrest that she was exhausted and had forgotten to take her bipolar medication before the confrontation.